Import the necessary components

 component.fromJSON(partialComponentFormat)

-For inputs and outputs, you'll first create an IOComposer using the .createInput(name, type, customSocket) or .createOutput(name, type, customSocket) methods.
+methods.
 You can further define their properties, including setting up controls which can be automatically selected or overridden.

 Inputs always have controls associated with them, and they can be defined directly within the input creation process.
 Here's an example of defining an input with a control: